ArizaData/Funnel-analysis-E-commerce-/README.md

 Our e-commerce funnel shows strong overall health with a 33% purchase user conversion, though there are areas that can be improved upon to help the business.
 Nearly 70% of users progressed from view to cart, but cart-to-purchase conversion was only 47%, indicating an opportunity to optimize checkout experience.
 Total revenue generated exceeded $2 million, with an AOV of $729, showing high contribution per user.
 Notably, 18% of purchasers were repeat buyers, contributing approximately 32% of total revenue, suggesting retention strategies could be further leveraged.
 The following sections will explore additional contributing factors and highlight key opportunity areas for improvement.

-Below is Overview of Power BI dashboard along with more detailed findings/recommendations.
+Below is a overview of Power BI dashboard:

 <img width="1169" height="657" alt="Funnel Analysis Dashboard" src="https://github.com/user-attachments/assets/82caef5a-dcf7-4f18-892e-35bff8c30495" />